By Heidi Fettig Parton

 Publish Her approaches developmental editing as a collaboration between writer and editor.
 The developmental editing team will endeavor to honor and maintain your unique voice and style.
 They will be pointing out potential areas of weakness—as well as areas of strength—and as its author, you will review and weigh in on the changes suggested for your book.

 Once the book is of publishable quality, it will move on to the copy editing phase.

 Although copy editing and proofreading both involve the more mechanical aspects of editing, and both occur near the end of the publishing process, these comprise two distinct phases of the overall editing process.

-Copy editing comes before proofreading and is largely concerned with polishing the final draft of the manuscript.
-At this phase of the process, your editor will be evaluating the technical aspects of writing, like spelling, punctuation, and grammar, but will also review more subjective aspects, such as proper word choice.
-Your copy editor will also be looking for any internal inconsistencies and suggesting changes that ensure a cohesive tone across the entirety of the book.
+Copy editing is largely concerned with polishing the final draft of the manuscript.
+At this phase of the process, the copy editing team will be evaluating the technical aspects of writing, like spelling, punctuation, and grammar, but will also review more subjective aspects, such as proper word choice.
+Copy editors will also be looking for any internal inconsistencies and suggesting changes that ensure a cohesive tone across the entirety of the book.

 Although this phase comes before the book is sent to our designer for layout (also known as typesetting), copy edits do not call for marked changes in either the content or structure of the book.

 Once the book has been typeset by the designer, you will receive page proofs (galleys) to review and approve.
 The last phase of editing happens when you receive page proofs from Publish Her—hence the name “proofreading.”
-You and your proofreader will undertake a careful review of the entire text, looking for typos and errors.
+Simultaneously, you and the proofreading team will undertake a careful review of the entire text, looking for typos and errors.
 While you should review proofs with the utmost care and attention, at this point changes must be limited to typographical errors.